 Welcome to United States

 Atlanta today is the economic and cultural center of the Southern United States.
 It offers a traditional charm with a modern flair.
 The city is filled with attractions and activities, including the Georgia Aquarium (the world’s largest), the Atlanta Olympic Park the beautiful Atlanta Botanical Garden.
-Atlanta is also rich in history with the Martin Luther King Jr. National Historic Site and the Pulitzer Prize winning Author of "Gone with Wind", Margaret Mitchell commemorated by display of her Home and Museum.
-Atlanta also has stellar performance venues that showcase the Atlanta Opera, the Atlanta Ballet and Atlanta's renowned Symphony Orchestra.
-Before or after the show, Atlanta's selection of fine restaurants offer a selection of the best food in the South.
+Atlanta is also rich in history with the Martin Luther King Jr. National Historic Site and the Pulitzer Prize-winning Author of "Gone with Wind", Margaret Mitchell commemorated by display of her Home and Museum.

 Pampas grass lines the dunes that border the small town of Atlantic Beach, North Carolina.
 The tufts of their leaves, fluffy and swaying with the breezes sweeping from the Atlantic Ocean, seem to mimic the fluffy clouds that sweep overhead in the blue skies.
 Since the 1920s vacationers have penciled in Atlantic Beach for weekend getaways and summer trips.
 Perhaps this is because of the town’s pristine sands and seaside activities, or maybe it’s because nothing beats dinner and an oceanview sunset.
 Either way, the Beach is calling.